hukeyue/letshack.pages/source/_posts/Android-VPN-Service.md

 Enjoy!
 Download 64-bit APK from [baked url][apk64-baked] and 32-bit APK from [backed url][apk32-baked].

-> More languages support requires build newer than 1.20.1 (incoming)
+> More languages support has been landed from 1.20.2 build

 Wait and enjoy!
-Download 64-bit APK from [incoming url][apk64-incoming] and 32-bit APK from [incoming url][apk32-incoming].
+Download 64-bit APK from [newer url][apk64-newer] and 32-bit APK from [newer url][apk32-newer].

 ![](/images/android_ko.png)
 ![](/images/android_cn.png)